-In April 2020 rent policy changed to an increase of CPI plus 1% in accordance with Government legislation for both general needs and supported housing activities.
-This marks the end of the four years of rent cuts imposed by the government.
+In April 2021 rent policy maintained at an increase of CPI plus 1% and service charges at CPI in accordance with Government legislation for both general needs and supported housing activities.

 The Association has continued to use Language Line and Luton Interpreting and Translation Services (LITS) to assist in communicating with tenants whose first language is not English.